TN budget lacks vision, schemes for growth, says DMK chief

 "This budget lacks both vision and schemes for growth," Stalin added.

+described the budget as "a painting drawn in the air," since it had no innovative announcements.

+He also expressed concern over the increasing debts and said there were no proposals to address the issue.

-On chief minister K Palaniswami's recent announcement that the Cauvery delta districts, including the rice bowl of
+Meanwhile, on chief minister K Palaniswami's recent announcement that the Cauvery delta districts, including the

-Thanjavur, would be categorised as a protected agriculture zone, Stalin wondered if the state government can implement it
+rice bowl of Thanjavur, would be categorised as a protected agriculture zone, Stalin wondered if the state government can

 letter to the Centre through his cabinet colleague D Jayakumar in this connection, Stalin demanded the contents of the